 All my life I knew Christmas stemmed back to Jesus and His birth.
 We would put up our nativity scene and go on with our night.
 It wasn’t until I was older and had a real relationship with God that I noticed the magnitude of this time.

-As any child, I remember growing up and wanting gifts.
+Like any child, I remember growing up and wanting gifts.
 Barbies were my thing and I anxiously awaited to unwrap my present and immediately start playing.
-As the years passed, less presents were under the tree and I stopped expecting physical things.
+As the years passed, fewer presents were under the tree and I stopped expecting physical things.

 I love the togetherness feelings of Christmas.
 The warm moments with family and friends, the feeling that you can actually pause and enjoy what’s around you.
 Christmas is Jesus.
 He is peace.
 He is the feeling of stopping and living vividly.
 In Him, we have these moments eternally and Christmas is a glimpse of this.